Automotive Google Ads Strategies: How Auto Parts Sellers Win Online

 Essential Campaign Structures for Auto Parts

-Performance Max: The New Standard for Parts Sellers
+Performance Max Campaigns: The New Standard for Parts Sellers

-Performance Max is particularly effective when you have:
+Performance Max is especially effective when you have:

-• A robust product feed with detailed vehicle compatibility data
+• A robust product feed in Google Merchant Center, loaded with compatibility details, part attributes, and pricing.

-• Conversion tracking properly configured with value data
+• Accurate conversion tracking with revenue value data.

-• Multiple creative assets (images of parts, fitment diagrams, installation photos)
+• Multiple creative assets (product images, fitment diagrams, install photos) to power dynamic placements across ad formats.

 Search Campaigns: Targeting Specific Parts Demand